 Central air conditioning systems can be built as split systems with the condenser coil and compressor housed in an outdoor unit and the evaporator coil installed as part of the air handler indoors, or as package units that include all of the cooling equipment inside a single unit on an outdoor concrete pad or mounted on the roof.
 In a split system, the evaporator is usually built into the main duct near the furnace (or air handler when the home doesn’t have a furnace).
 In a package system, insulated ducts connect the house to the outdoor unit.

 It’s a good idea to take steps to improve your home’s overall energy efficiency before you decide on the size and type of cooling equipment to include in your central air conditioning system.
-If you spend a little money on a few of the following items, you may be able to cut the up-front cost of your A/C system by installing a smaller unit, and you will have lower monthly utility bills over the life of your home:
+If you spend a little money on a few of the following items, you may be able to cut the up-front cost of your AC service Mesa by installing a smaller unit, and you will have lower monthly utility bills over the life of your home:

-•Have your ductwork inspected and repaired.
+- Has your ductwork been inspected and repaired?
 Old ductwork may need repairs to reduce energy losses.
 Loose connections between duct sections should be fastened with screws or clamps, and seams and joints should be sealed with duct mastic or quality metal-backed tape.
 Any parts of your ductwork that run through your attic or other unconditioned spaces should be well insulated to minimize energy losses.

 Sizing and Available Features